In today's uncertain times, it is the perfect moment to reflect on how you have been living your life.

 In the back of our minds, we knew that we couldn't go on living day by day.

-So we decided to take control of our situation and find our passion.
+So we decided to take control of our situation and find our purpose.

 Say Yes, and Try New Things